-Students celebrate the end of a successful semester abroad and say their goodbyes over a delicious Spanish meal.
+Students celebrate the end of a successful time abroad and say their goodbyes over a delicious Spanish meal.

 Standard Housing: Student apartment

-Passports should be valid for 6 months after planned departure from Spain.
+Passports should be valid for at least 4 months after planned return from Spain.

 Students must appear in person at the Spanish Consulate to present their visa application.
 SAI is able to process visa applications (no trip to the Consulate required!) for students who live or attend school in some jurisdictions.
 Students who wish to use this optional service should contact SAI directly to confirm that they are eligible.